• Welcome

 New Zealand has been isolated from the rest of the world for around 60 million years meaning 80% of trees, ferns and flowing plants are only found in New Zealand (endemic).
 However, since humans arrived 800 years ago, 65% of our land has been cleared and converted for human occupation and use.

-Our reforestation project is focussed on restoring pockets of shoreline along Lake Dunstan to one that is healthy and occupied only by native species.
-We will work to remove introduced pests species such as willow, lupins and Gorse and promote the growth of endemic and locally found plants from the region.
+Our reforestation project is focused on restoring pockets of shoreline along Lake Dunstan to one that is healthy and occupied by native species.
+We will work to remove introduced pest species such as willow, lupins and gorse and promote the growth of endemic and locally found plants from the region.
 For over 30 years, our shoreline has been at the mercy of flooding, rabbits, wind, scorching sun and low rainfall.
-All these factors make growth rates and success difficult as there is poor nutrient and irrigation properties along the shoreline.
+All these factors make growth rates and success difficult as there are poor nutrient and irrigation properties along the shoreline.
 To overcome this, restoration must be done at the right pace with much patience.

 Picture